BIOGRAPHY

 1986 Contemporary Arab Art Mall Galleries Arab States League London

-SELECTED PUBLIC & PRIVATE COLLECTIONS
+SELECTED PUBLIC COLLECTIONS

-- British Museum London UK
+- British Museum, London, UK

-- Al-Mansouria Foundation, Paris France
+- Al-Mansouria Foundation, Paris, France

-- National Museum for Women in the Arts Washington USA
+- National Museum for Women in the Arts, Washington, USA

-- Rotterdam Werldmuseum the Netherlands
+- Rotterdam Werldmuseum, The Netherlands

-- Barjeel Foundation UAE
+- Barjeel Foundation, UAE

-- United Nations Geneva Switzerland
+- United Nations, Geneva, Switzerland

-- University of Michagan-Dearborn USA
+- University of Michigan-Dearborn, USA

-- Jeddeh International Airport Saudi Arabia
+- Jeddeh International Airport, Saudi Arabia

-- HRH Prince of Wales London UK
+- HRH Prince of Wales, London, UK